aquizon/FindMyRecipes/README.md

 7. Implementing a search bar for the user to quickly find ingredients

 8. Adding a pop-up that indicates whether a user's action was successfully done

-   - Modifications: Instead of using a pop-up, we used counters for each of the food categories.
+   - Modifications: Instead of using a pop-up, we used counts for each of the food categories that updates as the user adds/removes ingredients to/from the fridge.

+9. Saving and loading the user's fridge and favorites list to populate TableViews when the user opens the application again

+10. Styling the TableView objects with a CSS file

 ## Technical Details and Decisions